-Host a screening, volunteer, donate a book, host a Hungry4Happiness dinner – there are so many ways to get involved and spread the message of Project Happiness.
+Host a screening, volunteer, donate a book – there are so many ways to get involved and spread the message of Project Happiness.

 Can you teach happiness?
 YES!